EllaB12/app-user/README.md

 # UserApp
 User management App that store users profile data.

-1) Visitor can not access pages except Login page (using AuthGuard)
+1) Visitor can't access pages, except the Login page (using AuthGuard)
 2) The data is stored in session storage, and only after the user logs in
 3) The application is responsive